brennanaba/ImmuneBuilder/README.md

 ## Usage

+To test the method out without installing it you can try this <a href="https://colab.research.google.com/github/brennanaba/ImmuneBuilder/blob/main/notebook/ImmuneBuilder.ipynb">Google Colab</a>

 ### Antibody structure prediction

 To predict an antibody structure using the python API you can do the following.